Mr. Metz Dapto Megastar Final Win Shrouded In Controversy

 Mr. Metz’s previous start was at Capalaba on the 1st May 2010 and on that day the scales did not operate and no weight was recorded.
 In circumstances such as this, it is traditional to record no weight or to record the same weight as the start prior.

-Prior to the Capalaba race Mr. Metz started at on the 20th February 2010 and his weight recorded that night was 33.7.
+Prior to the Capalaba race Mr. Metz started at The Meadows on the 20th February 2010 and his weight recorded that night was 33.7.
 That weight effectively becomes his last recorded weight.

 The variation from ‘s last recorded weight and his weight last night was 2.5kg, more than the maximum allowed under Greyhound Racing Rules 39(1) and 39(2).